mozilla/nmap-agent/README.md

 # nmap-policy (library) - TO BE BUILT

-a library that compares NMAP results to a predefined policy or set of expectation for a given perspective.
+a library that compares Simplified NMAP JSON results to a predefined policy or set of expectation for a given perspective.
 Failure to meet policy/expectations results in a failure condition.
 User can wrap whatever they want around this to integrate with their escalation preferences.